 - Tropical hibiscus: These are summer-blooming plants that grow well in containers or in your garden.
 Potted hibiscus are bold flowering plants that add dramatic beauty to your home.
 Also, decorate them as focal points to accent your garden or your outdoor wall.
 These can be very large and showy, with bright and rich colors.
 Hibiscus rosa-sinensis is the most common tropical hibiscus in this family.

 - Native hibiscus: Also known as rose mallows, there are about 35 different species and the scarlet rose mallow is the most common native hibiscus in this family.
-It’s a beautiful white or pink flowers that bloom from mid-summer through early autumn.
-The leave can grow to 8 inches in length and it grows to 7 feet tall.
+Its beautiful white or pink flowers bloom from mid-summer through early autumn.
+The leaves can grow to 8 inches in length and it grows as high as 7 feet tall.

 - Annual hibiscus: These are not true annuals, but they are tropical and can be grown as annuals in slightly cooler climates.
 The former comes with a variety of colors, while red leaf is grown mainly for its deep red foliage.